 HSHS St. Anthony’s Memorial Hospital and the Family Life Center recently partnered with St. Anthony High School on an annual event, “Window to the Womb,” which allows high school students an opportunity to see the development of life while in the womb.

 The program was held at the Family Life Center with ultrasound technologists from the center and HSHS St. Anthony’s.
-Three mothers in various stages of pregnancy volunteered to have ultrasounds that the students could observe.
+Four mothers in various stages of pregnancy volunteered to have ultrasounds that the students could observe.
 The students also had the opportunity to see and hold fetal models of babies at different gestational ages to help illustrate the development in the womb.

 As the students watched, the ultrasound technologists pointed out various body structures, tissues and organs on the ultrasound screen and let the students view the baby's beating heart.